joshmcarthur/joshmcarthur.github.com/_posts/2019-03-26-trip-report-days-bay-main-ridge-wellington.md

 tags: [tramping,short-walks]
 ---

+**Start time:** 11:20am from Days Bay Pavillion

+**Finish time:** ~ 2:30pm at Cheviot Bay Road + 15 minutes to cycle back to Days Bay

+**Time:** approximately 3 hours with a few breathers and a 15 minute stop for lunch

+---

 An unexpected change in our weekend plans last weekend (mostly a sense of laziness that persisted all through Saturday) let us to try out a new area of the East Harbour Regional Park that we have not yet been into.

-Between Point Arthur (where the Pencarrow Head trail starts), and the Wainuiomata Hill Road lookout runs the creativey named "Main Ridge".
+Between Point Arthur (where the Pencarrow Head trail starts), and the Wainuiomata Hill Road lookout runs the creatively named "Main Ridge".
 This ridge sits between the East Harbour bays and Wainuiomata/Coast Road, and consists of a mixture of mature beech forest and regenerating manuka/native scrub.